txsmith/delft-haskell-study-group/README.md

 - Haskell Book, Chapter 1

 **Week 2.
 Getting started with Haskell.**
-- Chapters 2 and 3
+- Review chapters 2 and 3

 **Week 3.
 Basic datatypes and Types.**
-- Review chapters 2 and 3
-- Chapters 4 and 5
+- Review chapters 4 and 5

 **Week 4.
 Typeclasses.**
-- Review chapters 4 and 5
-- Chapter 6
+- Review chapter 6

 **Week 5.
 Functional patterns.
 Working with recursion.**
-- Review chapter 6
-- Chapters 7 and 8
+- Review chapters 7 and 8

 **Week 6.
 Lists and folding lists.**
-- Review chapters 7 and 8
-- Chapters 9 and 10
+- Review chapters 9 and 10

 **Week 7.
 Algebraic datatypes.**
-- Review chapters 9 and 10
-- Chapters 11 and 12
+- Review chapters 11 and 12

 **Week 8.
 Midpoint review.
 Testing with QuickCheck.**
-- Review chapters 2-12
 - Read and complete Chapter 13 on your own
 - Chapter 14